 - A. Furnish complete maintenance service and inspections on each cartlift installation for a period of one (1) year after completion and acceptance of each cartlift in this specification by the Resident Engineer.
 This maintenance service must run concurrently with the warranty.
-Maintenance work must be performed by Certified Elevator Mechanics and Apprentices. - B. This contract will cover full maintenance including emergency call back service, inspections, and servicing the cartlifts listed in the schedule of elevators.
-The Elevator Contractor must perform the following: - 1.
-Monthly systematic examination of equipment. - During each maintenance visit the Elevator Contractor must clean, lubricate, adjust, repair, and replace all parts as necessary to keep the equipment in first class condition and proper working order. - 3.
-Furnish all lubricants, cleaning materials, parts and tools necessary to perform the work required.
-Lubricants must be products recommended by the manufacturer of the equipment. - 4.
-Equalizing tension, shorten or renew hoisting ropes where necessary to maintain the safety factor. - 5.
-As required, motors, controllers, selectors, leveling devices, operating devices, switches on cars and in hoistways, hoistway doors and car doors or gate operating device, interlock contacts, guide shoes, guide rails, car door sills, hangers for doors, car doors or gates, signal system, car safety device, governors, tension, and sheaves in pit must be cleaned, lubricated, and adjusted. - 6.
-Guide rails, overhead sheaves and beams, counterweight frames, and bottom of platforms must be cleaned every three months.
+Maintenance work must be performed by Certified Elevator Mechanics and Apprentices. - B. This contract will cover full maintenance including emergency call back service, inspections and servicing the cartlifts listed in the schedule of elevators.
+The Elevator Contractor must be required to perform the following: - 1.
+Monthly systematic examination of equipment. - 2.
+During each maintenance visit the Elevator Contractor must clean, lubricate, adjust, repair and replace all parts as necessary to keep the equipment in first class condition and proper working order. - 3.
+Furnish all lubricant, cleaning materials, parts and tools necessary to perform the work required.
+Lubricants must be only those products recommended by the manufacturer of the equipment. - 4.
+As required, motors, controllers, selectors, leveling devices, operating devices, switches on cars and in hoistways, hoistway doors and car doors or gate operating device, interlock contacts, guide shoes, guide rails, car door sills, hangers for doors, car doors or gates, and signal system must be cleaned, lubricated and adjusted. - 5.
+Guide rails and bottom of platforms must be cleaned every three months.
 Car tops and machine room floors must be cleaned monthly.

 Accumulated rubbish must be removed from the pits monthly.
 A general cleaning of the entire installation including all machine room equipment and hoistway equipment must be accomplished quarterly.
 Cleaning supplies and vacuum cleaner must be furnished by the Contractor.

-- 7. Maintain the performance standards set forth in this specification. - 8.
-The operational system must be maintained to the standards specified hereinafter including any changes or adjustments required to meet varying conditions of hospital occupancy. - 9.
-Maintain smooth starting and stopping and accurate leveling. - C. Maintenance service must not include the performance of work required as a result of improper use, accidents, and negligence for which the Elevator Contractor is not directly responsible. - D. Provide 24 hour emergency call-back service that must consist of promptly responding to calls within two hours for emergency service should a shutdown or emergency develop between regular examinations.
-Overtime emergency call-back service must be limited to minor adjustments and repairs required to protect the immediate safety of person and equipment using the cartlift. - E. Service and emergency personnel must report to the Resident Engineer or his authorized representative upon arrival at the hospital and again upon completion of the required work.
-A copy of the work ticket containing a complete description of the work performed must be given to the Resident Engineer or authorized representative. - F. The Elevator Contractor must maintain a log in the machine room.
+- 6. Maintain the performance standards set forth in this specification. - 7.
+The operational system must be maintained to the standards specified hereinafter including any changes or adjustments required to meet varying conditions of hospital occupancy. - 8.
+Maintain smooth starting and stopping and accurate leveling at all times. - C. Maintenance service must not include the performance of work required because of improper use, accidents, and negligence for which the Elevator Contractor is not directly responsible. - D. Provide 24-hour emergency call-back service that must consist of promptly responding to calls within two hours for emergency service should a shutdown or emergency develop between regular examinations.

+Overtime emergency call-back service must be limited to minor adjustments and repairs required to protect the immediate safety of the equipment and persons using the cartlift. - E. Service and emergency personnel must report to the Resident Engineer or his authorized representative upon arrival at the hospital and again upon completion of the required work.
+A copy of the work ticket containing a complete description of the work performed must be given to the Resident Engineer. - F. The Elevator Contractor must maintain a log in the machine room.
 The log must list the date and time of all monthly examinations and all trouble calls.
 Each trouble call must be fully described including the nature of the call, necessary correction performed, or parts replaced. - G. Written "Maintenance Control Program" must be in place to maintain the equipment in compliance with ASME A17.1 Section 8.6.

-SPEC WRITER NOTE: Remove all spec writer notes including this one and correct paragraph spacing.
+Spec Writer Note: Remove all spec writer notes including this one and correct paragraph spacing.